arcticmatt/pencil-flip/content/Misc/learn.md

 These short daily posts are fun.
 They provide, in a simple way, a timeline of my everyday life, through all its ups and downs and dull mundanities.

+### 05.23.16
+Traditionally, haikus contain:

+* Some aspect of "cutting" (juxtaposition of two ideas).

+* 17 on.
+An on is kinda like the Japanese version of a syllable, but a bit different.
+For example, haibun contains 4 on: the elongated vowel gets two and the "n" at the end of a syllable gets another.

+* Some involvement of nature.

+Typically, Americans butcher all or most of these properties.
+I guess we've adopted our own kind of haiku, where we talk about random crap and our lives and stuff (you're also not supposed to use "I" in haikus, but that's also gone out the window).

 ### 05.18.16
 An exotic option has pricing features more complicated than typical vanilla options (e.g. European options, American options).
 For example,